Hashir727/kafka-hands-on/README.md

 Validate that the topic was created in kafka container docker exec -it kafka kafka-topics --list --bootstrap-server localhost:9092

-Describe that topic and see its partitions docker exec -it kafka kafka-topics --bootstrap-server localhost:9092 --describe --topic new_orders
+Describe that topic and see its partitions \n docker exec -it kafka kafka-topics --bootstrap-server localhost:9092 --describe --topic new_orders

 View all events in a topic